BP324 - Bachelor of Business (Digital Business)

 Campus

-Financial Technology 12 OMGT2326 RMIT University Vietnam
+Financial Technology 12 OMGT2326 RMIT Vietnam Saigon South

-Innovation Management 12 BUSM4553 RMIT University Vietnam
+Innovation Management 12 BUSM4553 RMIT Vietnam Saigon South

-Leadership 12 BUSM4188 RMIT University Vietnam
+Leadership 12 BUSM4188 RMIT Vietnam Saigon South

 AND

-Select and Complete One (1) Course from any Business Discipline Minor:
+Select and Complete One (1) Course from any Business Discipline Minor.

 AND